 Gallardo v.
 Arizona

-The plaintiffs in the case are Arizona State Senator Steve Gallardo, State Representative Martin Quezada, Maricopa County Community College Governing Board Member Randolph Lumm, Lydia Guzman, Marcus Lara and Rose Marie Duran Lopez.
+The plaintiffs in the case were Arizona State Senator Steve Gallardo, State Representative Martin Quezada, Maricopa County Community College Governing Board Member Randolph Lumm, Lydia Guzman, Marcus Lara, and Rose Marie Duran Lopez.
 Attorneys with the Phoenix office of Perkins Coie LLP served as pro bono co-counsel in the case.

-Click here to view the complaint.
+Click here to view the Complaint.